GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/player-actions.md

 ## 4. Use an Action Ability
 4.1.
 General
    A. A player follows these steps when they choose to take the Use an Action Ability action on their turn, or when they resolve an ability that lets them use an action ability as a nested action.
    B. Action abilities are abilities that begin with the bold word "Action" or "Epic Action" followed by a cost in brackets, a colon, and an ability following the colon.
+For more details on abilities, see the [Abilities and Effects](abilities-and-effects.md) section.
    C. In order to use an action ability, a player must be able to pay the ability's cost if it has one and change the game state through paying that ability's cost and/or resolving that ability's effect.

 4.2.
 Steps of Using an Action Ability